October 17, 2017

 As enterprises transition to DevOps they will need to use metrics to understand progress and report success as well as to point at areas for improvement.
 For instance, reporting accelerated deployment velocity without improvement in quality is not a success.
 Critical to a DevOps program must be effective metrics to continue and drive intelligent automation decisions.
 Our research identifies that many organizations are struggling with DevOps metrics.
 A good starting point include metrics that align to velocity and throughput success.

-The above trends reinforce the success and momentum of DevOps and represent a subset of findings from our DevOps Benchmark survey.
+The above trends reinforce the success and momentum of enterprise DevOps and represent a subset of findings from our DevOps Benchmark survey.
 Our recent report, Six Trends That Will Shape DevOps Adoption In 2017 And Beyond includes a more detailed perspective of the trends.
 As always, I welcome your observations, comments, and experiences.
 You can contact me here and don’t forget to follow me on Twitter (@RobertEStroud).